 More about UPC barcodes

 A U.P.C.
 Barcode Symbol is a pattern of black bars with white spaces below which are numbers.
 The numbers are encoded in the symbol and uniquely identify the product.
-This group of numbers is referred to as a Global Trade Item Number (GTIN).
+U.P.C. symbol details this group of numbers is referred to as a Global Trade Item Number (GTIN).
 The symbol is read by scanners in retail stores to capture the GTIN, which is used in conjunction with computer systems to track sales and product orders.
 The GTIN in a U.P.C.
 Barcode Symbol is always 12-digits in length.
-(Note that Bars & Stripes automaticall calculates the 12th digit.
+(Note that Bars & Stripes automatically calculates the 12th digit.
 You need only supply the first eleven)